isreallee82/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. prints local variables
-a script that creates a new local variable. a script that creates a new global variable
+a script that creates a new local variable. a script that creates a new global variable a script that creates a new global variable.